bizmanagrcrm/bmml/urls/README.md

 - email_field - the name of the field that contains the email address (optional - default: email) this is used to match the recipient email address with the field in the view for batch mode and for parsing the template
 - override_send_action - internal name of a custom action on the *cust_templates* table that will run instead of the default *send email* action
 - $modal_size - size of the popup (optional - default: lg) - possible values: sm, md, lg
 - hide_fields - name of fields to hide on the popup (optional).
-Available fields: template, from, to, message.
-If 'template' is in hide_fields then also 'to' and 'from' get hidden.
+Available fields: template, from, to, message, subject

 ## SMS